-Combined with the IAG loss we proposed, we bring forward a novel InTer-class structural Graph (ITG) loss which could remarkably enhance the performance of our network.
-As reflected in Table. \ref{tab:ablation-CUFS} and Table. \ref{tab:ablation_CUFSF}, the SSIM is increased in whole experiments especially on the sketch synthesis task in the CUFS dataset.
-The ITG loss allows the synthesized sketches to become more obviously constructed.
-It could be observed that in Fig. \ref{fig:CUFS} (j) and Fig. \ref{fig:CUFSF} (i), the generated sketches are more vivid and distinct.
+Combined with the IASG loss we proposed, we bring forward a novel InteR-class structure Graph (IRSG) loss that remarkably enhances the performance of our network.
+As reflected in Table \ref{tab:ablation-CUFS} and Table \ref{tab:ablation_CUFSF}, the SSIM is increased in whole experiments especially on the sketch synthesis task on the CUFS dataset.
+The IRSG loss allows the synthesized sketches to become more structure-coordinated.
+It can be observed that in Fig. \ref{fig:CUFS} (i) and Fig. \ref{fig:CUFSF} (h), the sketches are more vivid and distinct.